Ewicks/Gym-Website-Milestone-Project-1/README.md

 ![gap-bug](doc/screenshots/gallery-gap-bug.png)

-I visited the website on the Safari browser and some of the images would not load.
+I visited the website on the GitHub pages link and some of the images would not load.

+- After some research I was able to fix the issue by adjusting the src tag on the images.
+I removed the forward slash at the beginning.

 ![image-bug](doc/screenshots/img-loading-bug.png)

-- I have used Media Queries to ensure that on small, medium and large devices the viewing of website is profesional and re-sizes certain aspects accordingly.

 ### Validator Testing